biocorecrg/ropes-linux-mop2-2023/docs/about.rst

 * Execute/Run a Docker/Singularity container from the command line.
 * Understand the components of Nextflow pipeline
 * Run a Nextflow pipeline using your own data and tuning it with different parameters
+* Write a simple Nextflow pipeline.
+* Understand the basics of direct RNA sequencing with Nanopore
+* Run the different pipelines in Master Of Pores 2 suite.